 - There is room for more freedom of movement.

-- Additionally, protectors fit under the jacket.
+- Protectors also fit under the jacket.

 - A wide-cut, breathable rain jacket is usually the best choice.